jabbamodel/JABBA-Select/JABBASelect_Basic_Vignette.md

     CV.h = 0.1

 ```
-Growth is decribed by the von Bertalnffy Growth Function (VBGF).
+Growth is described by the von Bertalnffy Growth Function (VBGF).
 The maximum age can be treated a plus group `plusgroup = c(FALSE,TRUE)[2]` or as *de facto* maximum age  `plusgroup = c(FALSE,TRUE)[1]`.
 Maturity as logistic a logistic function that can be either specified  by lengths where 50% (Lm50) and 95% (Lm95%) maturity is attained `maturity = c(Lm50,Lm95,0)` or the ages where 50% (Am50) and 95% (Am95%) maturity is attained `maturity = c(Am50,Am95,1)`, which is selected by choosing 0 for length, and 1 for age as the third value when specifying `maturity`.
-Uncertainty can be addmitted by specifying CVs for two key paramters natural mortality *M* (assumed to be age-independent) and the steepness parameter *h* of the Beverton and Holt Spawner-Recruitment Relationship.
+Uncertainty can be admitted  by specifying CVs for two key paramters natural mortality *M* (assumed to be age-independent) and the steepness parameter *h* of the Beverton and Holt Spawner-Recruitment Relationship.

 <br>
 <img src="https://github.com/jabbamodel/JABBA-Select/blob/master/KOBsim_example/KOBsim/SELECT_JS/Input/Prior_hM_KOBSim.png" width="900">